AppFair/appfair.github.io/index.md

 ### How are App Fair apps scanned for viruses and malware?

-In addition to any automated scans of release aritifcats by the hosting platform itself (GitHub), the `integrate-release` stage runs a virus and malware scanner on the binaries before issuing a `fairseal`.
+In addition to any automated scans of release artifacts by the hosting platform itself (GitHub), the `integrate-release` stage runs a virus and malware scanner on the binaries before issuing a `fairseal`.